-are bounded by $\ubar^{-7-\delta}$ on $\mch_+\cap\{\ubar\geq 1\}$ where $\delta>0$, see Sections \ref{section:geometry} and \ref{section:assumptions} for the definitions of $Q_{m,2}$, $A_m(r)$, $Y_{m,2}^{\pm 2}(\cos\theta)$, $\phi_+$.
-The main steps of the proof then go as follows : \begin{enumerate} \item First, we propagate Price's law lower bound for $\psim$ in $\un$.
-To do this, we propagate the $O(\ubar^{-7-\delta})$ upper bound of $\errm$ from $\mch_+$ to $\un$ using a redshift energy estimate.
-This is only possible in region $\un$ that contains the event horizon. \item We then use the Teukolsky-Starobinsky identity \eqref{eqn:tsi2} to propagate in $\un$ the $O(\ubar^{-7-\delta})$ Price's law upper bound on $\mch_+$ for $\errp$. \item Next, similarly as in $\un$ we propagate the lower bound for $\psip$ in $\deux$ using an effective blueshift energy estimate for $\errp$, which is only possible for $r$ close to $r_-$.
-This step in region $\deux$ is necessary to propagate the lower bound up to $\trois$ where the analysis becomes more delicate (namely, where we can't anymore get sharp decay of the energy from an energy estimate because of the geometry of the Kerr black hole interior near the Cauchy horizon). \item We then obtain a non-sharp $L^\infty$ bound for $\psip$ in $\trois$ using an energy estimate. \item To get the blow-up asymptotics in $\trois$, we rewrite the Teukolsky equation $\teukhat_{+2}\psihatp=0$ as a $1+1$ wave equation
+see Lemma \ref{prop:teukansatz}.} This step in region $\deux$ is necessary to propagate the lower bound up to $\trois$ where the analysis becomes more delicate\footnote{{In region $\trois$, the geometry of the Kerr black hole interior near the Cauchy horizon is such that we cannot prove sharp decay of the energy using the same energy method as in regions $\un$ and $\deux$.}}. \item We then obtain a non-sharp $L^\infty$ bound for $\psip$ in $\trois$ using an energy estimate. \item To get the blow-up asymptotics in $\trois$, we rewrite the Teukolsky equation $\teukhat_{+2}\psihatp=0$ as a $1+1$ wave equation in $(u,\ubar,\theta,\phi_-)$ coordinates,